Why Wellbeing Matters in Modern Perioperative Care

 Lessons from the Fit After Surgery study

-Journey through the final stages of training
+The journey through the final stages of training

 The confidence burden in intensive care medicine